LIDW24 – Quinn Emanuel A Judicious look at AI

 AI-powered tools are far from new in international arbitration practice.
 Indeed, for many years, the robust practice and procedural approaches that have become commonplace have been driven by the efficiencies and opportunities that AI-powered tools have enabled.

-Yet, Generative AI remains poised to profoundly transform how international arbitration work is performed and offered.
-Its potential is vast, offering enhanced capabilities in legal research, document review automation, and even altering traditional billing models.
 The promise of AI-driven end-to-end online dispute resolution platforms could revolutionise how arbitration is approached, particularly for low-value commercial disputes.
 It has the potential to rebalance how arbitration is practised, opening doors to democratising access to the arbitral process for users who may be self-represented and without in-house legal expertise.

 In all events, just like the “old hat” AI-powered tools that have facilitated international arbitration as it exists today, lawyers must be among the early adopters of Generative AI-powered tools, finding ways to test and hone new skill sets to enhance their practices and offer greater value to their clients.